DecimatorMind/Leetcode-CPP-Answers/README.md

 # Leetcode-CPP-Answers
 My solutions for LeetCode questions in CPP

+To reach all the .cpp file in the repository, go to the Leetcode-CPP-Answers folder.
+There you can find all the solutions named same as the question name.

 This repository contains the solutions for LeetCode Questions, The language of choice is CPP ( C++ ).

 # How to test